Rigoberto Gómez

-Rigoberto Gómez Laínez (born January 9, 1977) is a retired Honduran football midfielder who last played for Comunicaciones of the Guatemala's top division.
+Rigoberto Gómez Laínez (born January 9, 1977), nicknamed La Chula, is a former professional footballer who played as a midfielder.
+Born in Honduras, he represented the Guatemala national team.

 Club career

 The rather short Gómez started playing for Comunicaciones in 1996 and has not featured for any other team since, making him one of their most loyal and experienced players As of June 2014, Gómez signed for another season for Comunicaciones.